dapperdandev/blog/design-patterns__builder.md

 Note that the value `false` is provided for `hasGarage` despite it being the same as the default value.
 This is necessary to be able to provide a value for `hasSwimmingPool`.

-There are a number of ways to address this problem, some of which will be touched on later in this article.
+There are a number of ways to address this problem, some of which will be covered in another article.
 In the meantime, this article will focus on how the builder pattern can be useful in this scenario.

 ## Key Characteristics